ngdxzy/OCT_FPGA_Project_Template_for_Nextlab/README.md

 #### oct_fpga.hpp
 APIs for OCT-FPGA key kernels (networklayer and cmac).
 Two classes are defined in the header file and all communications between host and FPGA kernels are implemented by Xilinx Native APIs rather than opencl based APIs used by OCT-FPGA group.

+#### host_src/networking
+The Network layer and CMAC are actully free-running kernels.
+They can be setup before running user application so that the user do not need to worry about the networking staff.

 #### kernel_src/Base_IPs
 Supported IPs for OCT-FPGA infrastructure.
 Provided by OCT-FPGA group.